 Before long, I was using Wufoo for everything–creating client tickets, getting content from clients, even for my own wedding.
 Yep, our RSVPs came in thanks to a Wufoo form.

 One of the things that helped the most was creating a form for all new client projects to get all the info they had for the upcoming project.
 A Web Project Starter Form helps in so many ways.

 - It forced clients to know how prepared they were when we started a project

 - It gave us something to refer back to if the scope changed

 - It gave me instant access to all of their setup info

 Web Project Starter Form

 Before sending out the form, I always sent a message beforehand to the client.
 Here’s an example:

 I’m really excited to get started on your project.
 In the meantime, I’ve made a form that will really help us get off to a solid start.
 I know it will take a little while to get through it, but it will save us tons of time on the project itself.

 Looking back now, I can’t believe how easy it was.
 I got a solid idea of the type of client as well as the scope of project I was working with.
-After creating the form once, all I had to do was send them a link—Bam, done.
-You can see the form in action here.
+After creating the form once, all I had to do was send them a link–Bam, done.

 Behind the Scenes